 When you buy a critical illness plan, you receive coverage for all the critical illnesses that are covered within the plan.
 This means if you are diagnosed with any of the illnesses covered, you receive a lump sum pay-out from the insurer.

 A 2017 Protection Gap Study conducted by LIA reported that many working adults in Singapore have an average of just $60,000 in critical illness cover, well below the LIA recommendation of $316,000.
-While this shows that many Singaporeans are under protected, it’s perhaps not a surprise, given that critical illness plans, particularly those that covers early-stage illness, tend to be quite expensive especially if you want to enjoy a higher sum assured that covers you for 37 different types of illnesses.
+While this shows that many Singaporeans are under protected, it’s perhaps not a surprise, given that critical illness plans, particularly those that cover early-stage illness, tend to be quite expensive especially if you want to enjoy a higher sum assured that covers you for 37 different types of illnesses.

-Given a limited budget, consumers may naturally find themselves caught in a situation when they have to decide between buying a critical illness plan 1) that would cover them comprehensively (e.g. early-stage critical illness plan) or 2) a plan that have a larger sum assured but could be less comprehensive (late-stage coverage only)
+Given a limited budget, consumers may naturally find themselves caught in a situation when they have to decide between buying a critical illness plan 1) that would cover them comprehensively (e.g. early-stage critical illness plan) or 2) a plan that has a larger sum assured but could be less comprehensive (late-stage coverage only)

 Boosting Your Cancer Protection Via Stand-Alone Cancer Plans